50% OFF LAST CALL PILLOWS SHOP NOW

 Many clients rotate pillow covers with the seasons, but block prints don't follow trends.
 They patina with age, softening in hue but not in impact.
 Some fabrics look better after years of use; they tell a lived-in story.

-I remember sipping chai on a veranda while watching an artisan align block after block.
-The air shimmered with heat and the chatter of helpers filled the room.
+I remember sweating and leaning up against a table while watching an artisan align block after block.
+The air shimmered with heat and the chatter of workers filled the room.
 His focus was almost sacred, each press deliberate and each pattern perfectly imperfect.

 Q: Are block-print pillows washable?